-Witness the majesty of Uluru at sunset and sunrise, hike the Red Centre, stargaze at the impressive southern sky, ride the route of Afghan cameleers on The Ghan Train, learn about Aboriginal dreamtime stories, travel to the UNESCO World Heritage Site of Kakadu National Park.
+Witness the majesty of Uluru at sunset and sunrise, hike the Red Centre, stargaze at the impressive Southern sky, ride the route of Afghan cameleers on The Ghan Train, learn about Aboriginal creation time stories, explore the UNESCO World Heritage Site of Kakadu National Park.

 That's right.
 Book your airfare when you book your G Adventures trip and we'll slice $100 off the price for you.
 Simply enter promo code G14PLUSAIR100 when prompted and we'll do the rest.

-Meet in Alice Springs at 5:45am and travel to the Red Centre.
-Visit the Aboriginal Cultural Centre and do the informative Mala Walk around part of Uluru's base.
-Catch the sunset over Uluru before heading to the campground for the night.
-Camp under the stars of the night sky—the only way to really experience the Outback.
+Meet at 5:45am and travel to the Red Centre.
+Visit the Aboriginal Cultural Centre, and do the informative Mala Walk around part of Uluru's base, then catch the sunset over Uluru.
+Camp under the stars—the only way to really experience the Outback.

 Hike the awe-inspiring Kings Canyon, then stop by a camel farm for an optional camel ride en route back to Alice Springs.

 Ride the rails on the famous Ghan Train—named for Afghan cameleers.
-Glide through the remote outback en route to the subtropical top end of Australia.
+Glide through the remote Outback en route to the top end of Australia.

-Stop at Katherine Gorge.
-Opt for a flat-bottomed boat trip or a walk before continuing onto Darwin.
+Stop at Katherine Gorge, and opt for a flat-bottomed boat trip or a walk before reaching Darwin.

 Explore the waterfalls, swimming holes and trails of Kakadu NP—a UNESCO World Heritage Site.

-Guided tour to Litchfield NP to encounter streams, rock formations and the impressive magnetic termite mounds.
-Tour ends in Darwin upon arrival in the evening, please book departure flights after 8pm.
+Tour the streams, rock formations and the impressive magnetic termite mounds of Litchfield NP.
+Tour ends in Darwin upon arrival in the evening; book onward travel for 9pm or later.

-Cross into Kakadu National Park and visit an Aboriginal cultural centre, learn about some rock art and hike down to a breathtaking gorge with various pools.
+Cross into Kakadu NP and visit an Aboriginal cultural centre, learn about rock art and hike down to a breath-taking gorge with various pools.

-Get an early start to visit Gunlom Falls for a walk and a swim before visiting the beautiful Ikoymarrwa for a swim, a site accessible only with a special permit.
-Tour ends in Darwin upon arrival in the evening, please book departure flights after 8pm.
+Stop by Gunlom Falls for a walk and a swim before visiting the beautiful Ikoymarrwa, a site accessible only with a special permit.
+Tour ends in Darwin upon arrival in the evening; please book departure flights after 9pm.

 Find dates, prices, and more trip options.Book Now